SDA-SE/sda-dropwizard-commons/MIGRATION_GUIDE.md

 ```

 ### New environment variables
-In order to configure Open Telemetry, you have to set some environment variables:
+In order to configure Open Telemetry, you can set some environment variables:

 | Name                          | Default value                                 | Description                                                                      |
 |-------------------------------|-----------------------------------------------|----------------------------------------------------------------------------------|